RetroKoH/S1Fixed/README.md

  Mods/Fixes, etc. are credited to the respective authors below

 # Mods (Can be enabled or disabled using the noted variables at the start of sonic.asm)
- Name: Dynamic Special Stage Walls (and Smmoth Rotation)
+ Name: Dynamic Special Stage Walls (and Smmoth Rotation/Jumping)
- Credit: Mercury/Cinossu
+ Credit: Mercury/Cinossu and Devon
  Function: Dynamically loads the wall art in the Special Stages to free VRAM (for things like the HUD)
  Date: 2024-06-04
  Modifies: sonic.asm, _maps\SS Walls.asm, _inc\Pattern Load Cues.asm, 09 Sonic in Special Stage.asm